Introduction to Bee Keeping Workshop

 Albert County Museum, Community Hall

 Beekeeping is a fun and interesting hobby that allows you to produce the delicious treat of honey while helping the environment.
 Learn the basic principles necessary to begin this fascinating hobby.
 Topics include: overview of the honey bee colony; beekeeping tools and equipment; how to start with honey bees; swarming; honeyflow and harvesting of hive products; diseases, pests and enemies; hive and queen management; and beekeeping throughout the year.
 No prior knowledge of honeybees or beekeeping is required.

 Karen Thurlow started beekeeping in 1978 and is a certified Master Beekeeper.
 She is the owner of New Moon Apiary and manages 60 hives of her own in Cumberland County, Maine.
 Karen teaches bee disease and microscopy classes to other beekeepers.
 She sells package bees, nucleus hives, and raises and sells queen bees during the beekeeping season.
 She also sells raw honey, spiced creamed honey, and products she makes from her hives such as lotions, salves, and lip balms.
 Karen managed a bee equipment supply store for 7 years helping many beginner beekeepers get set up with the equipment they needed to start their beekeeping hobby.
 You can find her on Facebook or visit her website.

-You can register below using Paypal.
 The cost of the workshop is $40 for members of Foods of the Fundy Valley or $45 for non-members.

 You can become a member for a $5 yearly fee!
 An invoice will be sent to you if you are not a member but choose that payment option.
 As a member you will receive additional discounts on workshops for the year.